noahehall/multicloud/providers/aws/services/Storage/storageGateway-volumeGateway.md

   - consider creating a separate gateway for the high-throughput application
   - as a general rule, you should not use one gateway for all of your high-throughput applications and another gateway for all of your low-throughput applications.
   - To measure your volume throughput, use the ReadBytes and WriteBytes metrics.
+- CHAP configuration is optional but AWS recommends using CHAP for secure exchange between host initiator and target.

 ### anti patterns